RobinHerbots/Inputmask/README.md

 ```

 ### onKeyValidation
-Callback function is executed on every keyvalidation with the key & result as parameter.
+Callback function is executed on every keyvalidation with the key, result as parameter.

 ```javascript
 $(document).ready(function(){